fangwenji/wenjifang-academic/content/publication/tacas19/index.md

 ---
-title: "ILAng: a Modeling and Verification Platform for SoCs using Instruction-Level Abstractions"
+title: "WASIM: A Word-level Abstract Symbolic Simulation Framework for Hardware Formal Verification"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Bo-Yuan Huang
 - admin
-- Aarti Gupta
-- Sharad Malik
+- Hongce Zhang

 # Author notes (optional)

-date: "2019-04-04T00:00:00Z"
+date: "2023-04-22T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2019-04-04T00:00:00Z"
+publishDate: "2023-04-22T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;